dementive/ImperatorProvinceDataEditor/README.md

 # Installation

-Download the latest release of the repository and take the binary file out of the bin folder and put it where you want to use it.
+Go to the latest release and download the executable file.

 # Setup